 What Is Visual Content?

-In short, it is the graphics and images that you see, read, and interact with as you consume media, including:
+In short, it is the graphics and images that you see, read, and interact with as you consume media.

 Why Is Visual Content Effective?

 - Appeal: Visual content uses design to present information in a format that is stimulating, attractive, and engaging.
-This makes it easier to synthesize and piques interest immediately.
-In short, visual content grabs your audience’s attention.
+This makes it easier to synthesize and piques the viewer’s interest immediately.
+Visual content grabs people’s attention, which helps your brand stand out from the competition.

 - Comprehension: The brain’s visual processing system is faster and more efficient than other communication systems, which means we are able to interpret visual information almost instantly and with minimal eﬀort.
 In fact, a 2014 MIT study found that the brain can process an image in as little as 13 milliseconds.
-Visual content is easier to understand, making it more enjoyable to engage with.
+This means visual content is easier to understand, making it more enjoyable to engage with.

 - Retention: The visual processing system also works with our long-term memory, connecting the images we see to information already stored in the brain.
 This makes visual content more memorable than other mediums.
-(For more, check out MIT’s research on what makes a visualization memorable.)
+(For more on this, check out MIT’s research on what makes a visualization memorable.)

-Whereas brand publishing was once relegated to traditional ads, sales collateral, and the occasional press release, content marketing is now the new paradigm.
-Audiences want high-value content that entertains, educates, and/or inspires.
-Infographics, e-books, videos—these are the tools to provide that content.
+Whereas brand publishing was once relegated to traditional ads, sales collateral, and the occasional press release, content marketing is the new paradigm.
+People don’t want content that sells to them; they want valuable content that entertains, educates, and/or inspires.
+Infographics, e-books, videos, and other forms of visual communication are the perfect way to deliver that content online and achieve a variety of marketing goals.

-- SEO/traffic: In addition to quality written content, visual content can attract more people to your site because it is something your audience craves and actively seeks out.
+- Awareness: Old and new publishing platforms alike are increasingly focusing on visual content, attracting and engaging enormous audiences.
+Delivering your content through these channels helps you reach audiences outside of your owned properties.
+This is especially important for your SEO.
+In addition to quality written content, visual content can attract more people to your site because it is something your audience craves and actively seeks out.
 According to LewisPR, image-rich content gets 94% more views than content without relevant images.
 And according to Hoosh Technology and ISDIA research, 63% of all visitors who click on a Google image will go to the website.

 In addition to supporting these goals, visual content is a good solution for some of the challenges that marketers say prevent them from being able to achieve their goals.

-- Content variety: Visual content is highly versatile.
-In addition to the many different formats available, the content you create can be broken up into microcontent for use on social and in blog posts.
+- Content variety: Visual content is highly versatile, as there are many formats to experiment with.
+Plus, the content you create can be broken up into microcontent for use on social and in blog posts, extending your content’s reach.
 For example, a single visualization from an infographic may also be used in an e-book and as a teaser on social.

 - Content creation resources: There are more content creation tools available than ever for visual content.
 (You might want to check out Visage, our sister company’s design platform, as well as our roundup of 100 resources for content marketing.)